robm26/testflow/README.md

 1. Get an error
 1. Return to the AWS browser tab and click CloudWatch
 1. Open the latest log file and refresh it
-1. Hunt for an console.log() message
+1. Hunt for a console.log() message
 1. Consider how this status message illuminates the code they were developing 60 seconds prior
 1. Return to developing